 Note: A Roth IRA conversion is a reportable transaction regardless of whether it was handled directly or indirectly.

-When you directly roll over your employee sponsored retirement plan distribution to a Self-Directed Roth IRA (excluding a designated Roth account rollover to a Roth IRA), your financial institution transferring the retirement funds must report the tax-free direct rollover distribution.
+When you directly roll over your employer sponsored retirement plan distribution to a Self-Directed Roth IRA (excluding a designated Roth account rollover to a Roth IRA), your financial institution transferring the retirement funds must report the tax-free direct rollover distribution.

 Note: The receiving Self-Directed Roth IRA custodian must report the amount as a rollover contribution in Box 2 of IRS Form 5498.